Analog quantum control of magnonic cat states on-a-chip by a superconducting qubit

-Here we propose a hybrid device comprising a YIG particle directly coupled to a planar superconducting qubit via magnetic stray fields, which can additionally be used to synthesize high-fidelity magnonic cat states by analog means, avoiding the problems of digital schemes.
-The direct qubit-magnon flux-mediated interaction is sufficiently strong at practical distances such that a mediating microwave cavity is not needed.
+Here we propose a hybrid device comprising a YIG particle directly coupled to a planar superconducting qubit via magnetic stray fields, which can additionally be used to synthesize high-fidelity magnonic cat states by analog means.
+The direct magnon-qubit flux-mediated interaction is sufficiently strong at practical distances such that a mediating microwave cavity is not needed.
 Moreover, the interaction can be tuned in-situ, providing a lot of flexibility in constructing artificial magnonic quantum networks~\cite{rusconi2019hybrid}.
-Specifically, the system features two distinct and tunable couplings: A resonant qubit-magnon exchange interaction, akin to the Jaynes-Cummings model~\cite{jaynes1963comparison,tabuchi2015coherent}, which can also be used to create quantum states by digital protocols~\cite{law1996arbitrary,sharma2022protocol}.
-Furthermore, we find a strong and non-linear interaction analogous to the radiation-pressure in optomechanics~\cite{shevchuk2017strong,rodrigues2019coupling,kounalakis2020flux}, which has never been explored in qubit-magnon systems before.
+Specifically, the system features two distinct and tunable couplings.
+First, we find a resonant magnon-qubit exchange interaction, akin to the Jaynes-Cummings model~\cite{jaynes1963comparison,tabuchi2015coherent}, which can be used to create quantum states by digital protocols~\cite{law1996arbitrary,sharma2022protocol}.
+Second, we find a strong and nonlinear interaction analogous to the radiation-pressure in optomechanics~\cite{shevchuk2017strong,rodrigues2019coupling,kounalakis2020flux}, which has never been explored in magnon-qubit systems before.
 We demonstrate that this coupling can be resonantly enhanced by dynamically driving the qubit to generate robust quantum superpositions of coherent states in a purely analog fashion, with a fidelity that is limited only by the magnon lifetime.

 \emph{The device}.~The superconducting element in our circuit is a flux-tunable transmon qubit~\cite{koch2007charge}, i.e., a superconducting quantum interference device (SQUID) shunted by a capacitor $C$, as depicted in Fig.~\ref{fig:scheme}.
 The former is a superconducting loop interrupted by two Josephson junctions, with Josephson energies $E_{J}^{1}$ and $E_{J}^{2}$.
-Its inductive energy depends non-linearly on the superconducting phase difference $\hat{\delta}$ and an externally applied flux $\Phi_{b}$~\cite{zorin1996quantum},
+Its inductive energy depends nonlinearly on the superconducting phase difference $\hat{\delta}$ and an externally applied flux $\Phi_{b}$~\cite{zorin1996quantum},

 where $\phi_{b}\dot{=}\pi\Phi_{b}/\Phi_{0},$ ${S(\phi_{b})=\sqrt{\cos^{2}{\phi_{b}}+a_{J}^{2}\sin^{2}{\phi_{b}}}},$ and the imbalance between the Josephson energies or \emph{SQUID asymmetry} $a_{J}=\vert E_{J}^{1}-E_{J}^{2}\vert /E_{J}^{\mathrm{max}}$ is an important design parameter (see below), with $E_{J}^{\mathrm{max}}\dot{=}E_{J}^{1}+E_{J}^{2}$.